reductase4/NLRcraft/README.md

 If you use **NLRcraft** in your research, please cite:

 > Jiang, Q. *et al.*
-> **NLRcraft: structure-based identification and classification of plant NLR proteins**.
+> **Structural conservation reveals cryptic homology and reshapes the evolutionary history of plant NLR immune receptors**.
 > *Manuscript in preparation.*

 ## 📬 Contact